NerfJohn/Project-RISCII/docs/uPManual/README.md

 Note that while the hardware prioritizes the order to run interrupts, it does not allow one interrupt to preempt another until the current interrupt has finished running.
 Also note that enabling interrupts often requires setting values in both the NVIC and interrupt's source peripheral.

+The NVIC is still fully operational while the uP is in the PAUSED state.
+However, the uP core does not process the NVIC's signals until the uP is once again in the RUNNING state.

 **_NVIC_ENABLE (SW Address = 0x8008, HW Address = 0xC004)_**